secorolab/floorplan-object-modelling-and-placement/docs/tutorial.md

 A door is an object with a motion constraint.
 It has a hinge that attaches the door to the doorway, and which constraints its movement to a swing action that allows for opening and closing.
 In this tutorial we will review the modelling process to create a door with our tool.

 A door can be modelled as a kinematic chain, with two links representing the doorway and the door itself.
 A revolute joint represents the hinge, and it joins the two links and constrains the movement of the door with regards to the doorway.
+All the following model snippets, as well as the complete json-ld model of the door is available [here](../input/object-door.json).

 The first elements to model are the geometric skeleton of the door.
 Those are points, vectors, and frames.
 For our door we need to model 5 frames: the `door-object` frame is the root of the object.
 This frame is later used to specify a pose in the world with an object instance.
 The door is made up of two links and a joint.
 Each link can have multiple frames associated with it.
 In this case, one at the centre of each link (`door-holder-frame` and `door-body-frame`), and two frames of coincident origins for the joint (`door-holder-hinge` and `door-body-hinge`).
 For these last two, we model the frame not only as an entity with an origin point, but also its three direction vectors.
 This allows specifying the axis of the joint where the motion is constrained to.